joashgobin/joashgobin.github.io/logs/joashgobin-2025-02-07.md

 - Added footer to machines page and modified logo margin
 - Added more white space to some components
 - Rounded the corners of some elements
+- Adding more pages and darkened linear gradient